chase-coleman/Music-App-Proj/README.md

 ## Future Plans
 - I plan to have a few more capabilities in the app :
   - Create a queue of songs to play
-  - Add pages for said artists, albums, and genres to explore
+  - Add pages for artists, albums, and genres to explore
   - Add functionality to follow other users, so you can see what they're listening to and what things you have in common (songs, artists followed, etc)
   - Add artists, albums, and genres to "like"
   - Be able to add local shows that you will be attending to your profile

-## Scalability Notes :
-- If I was to make this app live and usable for the public, I'd implement

 ## Resources
 Here are the main resources that I used when creating this project: